coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Printing Compact Contexts

-   This option controls the compact display mode for goals contexts.
+   This flag controls the compact display mode for goals contexts.
 When on, the printer tries to reduce the vertical size of goals contexts by putting several variables (even if of different types) on the same line provided it does not exceed the printing width (see :opt:`Printing Width`).
 At the time